algorithmica-org/algorithmica/content/english/hpc/profiling/mca.md

     jne	 loop
 ````

-Here is its analysis with `llvm-mca` on Skylake.
-You are not going to understand much, but that's fine for now.
+Here is its analysis with `llvm-mca` for the Skylake microarchitecture:

 ```yaml
 Iterations:        100